Azure/Industrial-IoT/docs/opc-publisher/commandline.md

 OPC UA Client configuration
 ---------------------------

-      --ki, --keepaliveinterval, --KeepAliveInterval=VALUE
-                             The interval in seconds the publisher is sending keep alive messages to the OPC servers on the endpoints it is connected to.
-                               Default: `10000` (10 seconds).
       --aa, --acceptuntrusted, --AutoAcceptUntrustedCertificates[=VALUE]
                              The publisher accepts untrusted certificates
                                presented by a server it connects to.